Generalized splines on graphs with two labels and polynomial splines on cycles: Introduction

-We give two results that provide a theoretical foundation contextualizing the lower bound formula: \begin{itemize} \item Theorem~\ref{thm:polysplines}, Lemma~\ref{lem:dualcycles}, and Corollary~\ref{corollary: dimension of splines on pinwheels} give an alternative proof of Schumaker's characterization of splines on a single interior cell (namely ``pinwheel triangulations" consisting of a single interior vertex and a number of triangles incident to that vertex and covering a small neighborhood around that vertex) \cite[Theorems 9.3 and 9.12]{LaiSch07}. \item Corollary~\ref{cor:final} explains the correction term accounting for ``singular vertices" in the lower bound conjecture, as the unique geometrically realizable triangulations that correspond to cycles with exactly two distinct edge-labels. \end{itemize}
+We show: \begin{itemize} \item Theorem~\ref{thm:polysplines}, Lemma~\ref{lem:dualcycles}, and Corollary~\ref{corollary: dimension of splines on pinwheels} together give an alternative proof of Schumaker's characterization of classical splines on a single interior cell, namely the ``pinwheel triangulations" consisting of a single interior vertex and a number of triangles incident to that vertex and covering a small neighborhood around that vertex \cite[Theorems 9.3 and 9.12]{LaiSch07}. \item When $r=1$ and $d=3$, the lower bound formula consists of terms contributed by boundary and interior vertices of the triangulation, a correction term for certain interior vertices called ``singular vertices," and a constant term from polynomials defined on the entire triangulation (not piecewise).
+Corollary~\ref{cor:final} explains the correction term accounting for ``singular vertices" as the unique geometrically realizable triangulations that correspond to cycles with exactly two distinct edge-labels. \end{itemize}